We've looked at the latest independent research and reviews of pet insurance for dogs to bring you the Best UK Pet Insurance Companies for Dogs 2021.

 They’ve encouraged competition between pet insurance companies, made customer reviews and recommendations of pet insurance policies more transparent, and brought prices down for dog owners.

 However, there have also been some negative consequences to their popularity.
-In particular, insurance companies are now creating cheaper dog insurance policies that have low levels of cover, with the objective of appearing at the top of pet insurance comparison tables.
+Some insurance companies have created cheaper dog insurance policies that have low levels of cover, with the objective of appearing at the top of pet insurance comparison tables.

 How cheap dog insurance plans compare to the best policies

-Animal Friends’ Basic pet insurance policy is available for dogs for around £5 a month.
-It provides just £3,000 of cover for vet bills – and as it’s a 'time-limited' pet insurance policy, it will only pay out for any illness for a period of 12 months, after that you'll have to pay for treatment for that condition yourself.
+Animal Friends’ Basic pet insurance policy is available for dogs for under £10 a month.
+It provides £1,000 - £4,000 of cover for vet bills – and as it’s a 'time-limited' pet insurance policy, it will only pay out for an illness for a period of 12 months, after that, you'll have to pay for treatment for that condition yourself.